Most hazard perception clips include just one scoring hazard, one clip includes two scoring hazards.

 We spend a long time looking at each hazard video before specifying the positions of the opening and closing brackets for the hazard itself, each one is placed with very specific and strict criteria – the same criteria as are used in the actual test.

 A lot of people think that the aim of the Hazard Perception test is to click when you see something happening – but it is not.
 It is a test of your ability to PREDICT a problem occurring in the near-future, based on the evidence you see in the video frame.
-The precise intention of this test – and the learning material that it has spawned is to try to extend the ability that an experienced driver accrues to foresee a problem that is developing, to drivers with less on-road experience.
-It is not an easy thing to do, and if it was, it would probably not be useful.
+The Hazard Perception Test and the learning material that helps you prepare to take the test have been developed to enable less experienced drivers to gain the ability to foresee a problem that is developing which would otherwise only be acquired through experience.

 You do not only need to click once per DEVELOPING hazard.
 You should aim to click between 1 and 3 times as follows: